Yale Sustainable Food Program: History

+Operations

-"On the farm, in the classroom, and around the world, the Yale Sustainable Food Program grows food literate leaders."
+The farm describes its mission as, "On the farm, in the classroom, and around the world, the Yale Sustainable Food Program grows food literate leaders."

 The Sustainable Food Program manages a small campus farm for learning and research.
 It supports both curricular and extra-curricular learning, and serves as a hub to connect Yale’s students to opportunities for study and practice in topics related to food, health, and the environment.

-The Farm
+The Yale Farm

 Yale's main campus teaching farm, established in 2003, operates on a 1 acre plot located on the William Whitman Farnam Memorial Gardens on Edwards Street between Prospect Street and Whitney Avenue in New Haven, Connecticut.
 The YSFP established a second teaching farm at Yale's West Campus in 2012.
 After several years of growth and expansion, the West Campus Urban Farm was re-launched independently as the Yale Landscape Lab in 2016.
 The agricultural areas of both teaching farms are managed to meet or exceed the standards required for organic certification, though neither farm has been formally certified.
 The Yale Farm on Edwards Street was originally managed using the intensive market gardening style popularized by growers such as Eliot Coleman and Jean-Martin Fortier.

 Since 2014, the Yale Farm has diversified its management strategy to reflect the varied learning objectives of courses taught at Yale.
 In 2019, the farm retains a section of intensive annual vegetable production from its earlier days, but is largely dedicates its production towards specific courses and collaborations, for example, with ancient and modern grain plantings in collaboration with Washington State University's Bread Lab, or by trialing new cultivars in collaboration with Row 7 Seeds.

-Harvests from the farm are sold by students at the Wooster Square Saturday farmers market, to New Haven restaurants, and are occasionally used as ingredients for special campus events in partnership with Yale Hospitality.
-Due to its size, Yale Farm harvests are not used in the regular food services of the college Dining Halls.
-The farm features perennial agroforestry areas, culinary and medicinal herbs, fruit orchards, honeybee hives, a grazed poultry flock, mushroom cultivation, hops used in the small-batch production of a "Yale Ale" (produced by graduate students and not available for sale) and crops used historically by the Quinnipiac people, managed in partnership with Yale's Native American Cultural Center.
+Harvests from the farm are sold by students at the Wooster Square Saturday farmers market, are used at The Yale Study’s farm-to-table restaurant Heirloom, and are occasionally used as ingredients for dining hall meals in partnership with Yale Hospitality.
+Due to its crop yield size, Yale Farm harvests are used in the regularly rotating menu in the food services of the college dining halls.
+The farm features perennial agroforestry areas, culinary and medicinal herbs, fruit orchards, honeybee hives, a grazed poultry flock, mushroom cultivation, hops used in the small-batch production of a "Yale Ale" (produced by graduate students and not available for sale) and a small plot of crops used historically by the people, managed in partnership with Yale's Native American Cultural Center.